-To inform the Ministry, board staff members and other professionals, and parents about the provision of individualized equipment for some students with special needs.
+To inform the Ministry, board staff members and other professionals, and parents about the provision of specialized equipment for students with exceptional learning needs.

 Rainbow District School Board (Rainbow DSB) ensures that specialized equipment is provided for students who require such equipment in order to benefit from instruction.